flyingk/kVIS3/README.md

 ## Features:
 - present large amount of data in an accessible tree structure ( 4000+ data channels are routinely used by the author )
 - supports non-uniform sample rates between data groups
-- supports multiple data sets concurrently
+- supports multiple data sets concurrently (WiP)
 - flexible plot axes framework to freely define desired layout and mixing of different plot types
 - data set trimming
 - marking of significant time points in the data with events
 - definition of quickly accessible custom plot layouts
-- export data in freely defined formats
+- export data as CSV or into the Matlab workspace
-- google map plot (requires API key)
+- google map plot (requires API key) or open street map plot
 - data manipulation with filters and freely defined Matlab functions via context menus
+- Report generator
 - plug in architecture for custom extensions

 ## Installation: